Imagen dinámica

 Ready to elevate the tension in your narratives?
 Explore advanced visual suspense techniques here and learn to create sequences that keep your readers holding their breath in every panel.

-In the world of visual narrative, especially in genres like detective or mystery, there’s a delicate balance between keeping the reader intrigued and not making them feel deceived.
-The key is to disguise crucial information among a multitude of seemingly irrelevant data.
+In the world of visual storytelling, especially in genres like detective or mystery, there’s a delicate balance between keeping the reader intrigued and not making them feel deceived.
+The key lies in disguising crucial information among a multitude of seemingly irrelevant data.
 It’s like hiding a needle in a haystack, but making sure the reader has all the tools to find it if they pay enough attention.

 Let’s take as an example a passage from Jorge Luis Borges’ detective story, where detective Lönnrot investigates a strange ritual murder: